QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ### inputs
-Similar to blueprint inputs, the Terraform grain input allowed to reuse the same Terraform module in different ways.
-Inputs provided to the Terraform grain will be used when launching the Terraform module.
+Similar to blueprint inputs, the Terraform grain input allows you to reuse the same Terraform module in different ways.
+Inputs provided to the Terraform grain are used when launching the Terraform module.
 Terraform grain inputs should be listed in the order defined in the module's variables.tf file.
 We recommend using Torque's auto-discovery capability to quickly model your Terraform modules within Torque including all defined inputs.

+Every value that goes to the Terraform grain's input is interpreted as a json token.
+So you can pass any valid value by json: number, list, dictionary, boolean, string , etc.
+For details, check out this Terraform Docs section [Variable Definitions (.tfvars) Files](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files)

+Note that invalid tokens will be parsed as strings.
+Keep in mind that json strings require double quotes, so ```"my value``` is a string but ```my value``` is not a valid json value and therefore will also be passed as a string.
+As such, the following values will all be passed as strings: ```"my value"```, ```my value```, ```"[1,2,3]"```

 ```yaml"
 grains: